 - Kendall’s tau (τ)

-Kendall’s τ (tau) a summary measure of correlation based on concordance of trend across the sample (4).
+Kendall’s τ (tau) provides a summary measure of correlation based on concordance of trend across the sample (4).
 Pairs are concordant if the product of consecutive rank pair differences is > 0, and discordant if this product is < 0.
 The number of concordant (C) and discordant (D) pairs are tallied, and the difference (C – D) is the score S. Kendall's τa is calculated as S / N, where N is the total number of pairs calculated as n(n-1)/2.
 Kendall's τb includes further adjustment to account for ties in pairs of x and y variables on the rank data to consider neighbouring pair concordance with regard to sign, and its three variations approach the question of tied rank in different ways (see appendix).

 Intra-class correlation coefficient (ICC)

-In the context of paired data (such as twin sibling pairs), the calculation of an intra-class correlation coefficient (ICC) is likely preferable (5-8).
-These may be estimated using linear mixed-effects modelling allowing for random effect at the within pair cluster level.
+In the context of paired data (such as twin sibling pairs), the calculation of an intra-class correlation coefficient (ICC) is sometimes preferable (5-8).
+These may be estimated using linear mixed-effects models allowing for random effect at the within pair cluster level.
 There are different kinds of ICCs which may be calculated, depending on the modelling purpose: these may reflect consistency or absolute agreement.
 In the classic twin study context, the ICC used measures consistency of similarity across twin pairs and resolves to the ratio of additive variance to total variance (additive plus residual variances):

 ICCy,x= σAσA+σE